 David T. Cohen

-Outside of the office, David is an active classical vocal music performer in the New York City area.
+Outside the office, David performs classical vocal music in the New York City area.

-- Representing national grocery chain in defending consumer class actions filed over unauthorized network intrusions suffered in 2014.
+- Supervalu Inc.: Represented Supervalu in obtaining full dismissal of all consumer class actions filed over unauthorized network intrusions suffered in 2014.

-- Represented an international hotel chain in defense of a Federal Trade Commission lawsuit stemming from unauthorized network intrusions into certain hotels of the chain.
-Favorable settlement reached in December 2015.
+- Wyndham Hotels & Resorts: Represented Wyndham in securing a favorable settlement to terminate a Federal Trade Commission lawsuit stemming from unauthorized network intrusions into certain Wyndham-branded hotels.

-- Represented a national credit card payment processor in issuing bank class actions filed across the nation related to a data security breach announced in 2009.
+- Heartland Payment Systems: Represented Heartland in obtaining dismissal of issuing bank class actions filed across the nation related to a data security breach.